fluidself/fluidself.org/_books/philosophy/the-bed-of-procrustes.md

 A verbal threat is the most authentic certificate of impotence.

-By all means, avoid words--threats, complaints, justification, narratives, reframing, attempts to win arguments, supplications; avoid words!
+By all means, avoid words—threats, complaints, justification, narratives, reframing, attempts to win arguments, supplications; avoid words!

 You know you have influence when people start noticing your absence more than the presence of others.